lemeryfertitta/Climbdex/README.md

 ## Data

 All data is populated via [a Python script](scripts/data_gen.py) which utilizes [BoardLib](https://github.com/lemeryfertitta/BoardLib) to download and query the climb databases for each board.
-Currently, the data is stored in minified JS files to keep the website static for Github Pages, but the eventual goal would be a hosted app which maintains and serves the data.
+Currently, the data is stored directly in the repository in compressed JSON files to keep the website static for Github Pages.
+The data must be refreshed manually by running the script and committing to the repository.